rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🔍 <strong>Cybersecurity Excavator</strong></summary>

 _Short overview:_
-A defensive security skill for Claude that digs through your code, apps, and architecture to surface hidden vulnerabilities — provides plain English explanations and actionable fixes, rated by s[...]
+A defensive security skill for Claude that digs through your code, apps, and architecture to surface hidden vulnerabilities — provides plain English explanations and actionable fixes, rated by severity.

 - **Key features:**
     - Scans for vulnerabilities in source code, configs, and architectures